patacongo/Pascal/doc/PascalNotes.md

 ### Debugger

+**Starting the Debugger**.
+The debugger is built in the Pascal run-time progrem, `prun`, and is started by simply adding the command line option `--debug`.

+**P-Code Debugger**.
+The debugger is a P-code level debugger.
+This is very useful for the compiler tool developer but not ideal for the Pascal application developer.
+The debugger supports this built-in help text:

+    Commands:
+      RE[set]   - Reset
+      RU[n]     - Run
+      S[tep]    - Single Step (Into)
+      N[ext]    - Single Step (Over)
+      G[o]      - Go
+      BS xxxx   - Set Breakpoint
+      BC n      - Clear Breakpoint
+      WS xxxx   - [Re]set Watchpoint
+      WF xxxx   - Level 0 Frame Watchpoint
+      WC        - Clear Watchpoint
+      DP        - Display Program Status
+      DT        - Display Program Trace
+      DS [xxxx] - Display Stack
+      DI [xxxx] - Display Instructions
+      DB        - Display Breakpoints
+      H or ?    - Shows this list
+      Q[uit]    - Quit

+**Pascal Source Debugger**.
+There is no source-level debugger at present, although all of the components to support such a debugger are present:  The executable format, *POFF* holds the file and line number information that can map any assembly-level instruction address to to a specific line in a specific Pascal source file.
+Thetr is also library of *POFF* access helper functionis, `libpoff`, that makes access to the file and line number information very simple.
+So a project to develop such a debugger is completely feasible and, in fact, not such a difficult job.

 ### Flat Address Space Issues

 In a real application, you would probably need to have multiple Pascal programs running cocurrently.
 This is not a problem with desktop systems like Linux or Windows where each program execution is encapsulated within its own address space.
 But there could be issues in a flat address space such as you would have with an RTOS or on some custom bare-metal platform.

 In particular, in these flat address space environments, there will be on a single instance of each global variable that is shared between all instances of the program that are running.
 Contrast this to the destktop OS environment where there will be a unique, private copy of each global variable in each process.
 This is not a problem for Pascal per se, since it is an interpreted P-Code solution and each instance has its one simulated environment.
 However, it can be a problem for the run-time code and, perhaps, tools in that environment.

 The run-time code has protections for this case:  The run-time uses no global variables and keeps all state information on the target machine stack (which is not the same as the P-Code stack).
-So it should be possible to safely start many Pascal P-Code programs that all run concurrently (although there is not much that they can do to interact with no well-defined Pascial IPCs, Inter-Process Communications).
+So it should be possible to safely start many Pascal P-Code programs that all run concurrently (although there is not much that they can do to interact with no well-defined Pascal IPCs, Inter-Process Communications).

 The tools do use global variables, however.
 So in a flat address space only one instance of the compiler, optimizer, linker, or lister can run at a time (the debugger is part of the protected run-time so there can be multiple, concurrent debug sessions).
 This is not thought to be an issue in most cases but could become issue if, for example, the tools are used for JIT (Just-In-Time) compilations in a multi-threaded environment.

-## Register Model / Native Code Translation
+## Register Model / Native Code Translation / 32-Machine

 - Translation to 32-bit register model.
 Support for this model was removed by commit 94a03ca1f2d138b5189924527331fedba2248caa only because I did not  have bandwidth to support it.
 That would still be a good starting point.
 - Native code translator